 Familiar But Flawed

-*Note: This lesson highlights British influences on American government.
+*Note: This lesson highlights British influence on American government.
 Combine this lesson with other lessons from Foundations of Government - High School to teach students about the many influences that impacted the writing of the U.S. Constitution.

 Identify British documents that were influential in shaping the U.S. Constitution